lifelong-learning-systems/l2metrics/README.md

 ### Generating Metrics Report

-To generate a metrics plot and report, run the following command from the root L2Metrics directory:
+To generate a metrics plot and report with default settings, run the following command from the root L2Metrics directory:

 ```bash
 python -m l2metrics -l examples/multi_task -p performance